Efficient comparison of independence structures of log-linear models: Approach for an efficient comparison

-In order to produce the cardinalities of Eqs.~\ref{eq:T:method:TP},~\ref{eq:T:method:FN}~and~\ref{eq:T:method:FP} efficiently, the results above in \cref{lemma:HTP,lemma:HFN} propose the decomposition of these operations over simpler elements (features) and define sets $H^{TP}$ and $H^{FN}$ which produce the same FC context sets.
+In order to produce the cardinalities of Eqs.~\ref{eq:T:method:TP},~\ref{eq:T:method:FN}~and~\ref{eq:T:method:FP} efficiently, \cref{lemma:HTP,lemma:HFN} propose the decomposition of these operations over simpler elements (features) and define sets $H^{TP}$ and $H^{FN}$ which produce the same FC context sets; furthermore, these sets can be converted into partition sets, which allow for an efficient computation of their cardinality.
 In the following section, we show the basis for the definitions of these sets, which are constructed by performing syntactic operations over features, thus avoiding the exponential cost of comparing all elements in $\Xij$ for each $(i,j)$.